Continuing Education Activity

 - Endocrine and metabolic side effects include hypokalemia, weight gain, and hypoglycemia

 Regarding hypoglycemia, if insulin is administered not with meals or inappropriate dosage, it can be life-threatening.
 Untreated hypoglycemia can cause seizures, coma, and even death, especially in elderly patients.

-Insulin causes a potassium shift from the extracellular space to the intracellular space and can cause profound hypokalemia and can result in muscle cramps, lethargy cardiac arrhythmias, and even death.
+Insulin causes a potassium shift from the extracellular space to the intracellular space and can cause profound hypokalemia and result in muscle cramps, lethargy, cardiac arrhythmias, and even death.

 Regular insulin is contraindicated in patients with hypersensitivity to the drug due to the potential to cause an allergic reaction.

-In patients with DM (mainly type 1 but also can be in type 2) and on an insulin regimen, blood glucose should be monitored between meals to prevent hypoglycemia.
+In patients with DM (mainly type 1 but can also be type 2) and on an insulin regimen, blood glucose should be monitored between meals to prevent hypoglycemia.
 Additionally, weight measurements are necessary due to insulin-associated weight gain.
-Insulin regular onset of effect is 1 hour, peaks at 2 to 4 hours, and the duration of the effect lasts 4-hours.
+Insulin's regular onset of effect is 1 hour, peaks at 2 to 4 hours, and the duration of the effect lasts 4-hours.

 Patients with DKA and HHS that are on an insulin infusion regimen must have careful monitoring for the development of electrolyte abnormalities, especially hypokalemia, as well as serial blood glucose measurements.